DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 Why Do We Need To Experience The Pleasure And Pain Of Addiction?

-• Pleasure — the good feeling you get in response to stimulus, drugs, food, sex and other stimulants and rewards.
-The pleasure feeling is driven by the release of various neurotransmitters throughout the brain, which releases the so-called “pleasure chemical.”
+• Pleasure — the good feeling you get in response to stimulus, food, sex and other stimulants and rewards.
+The pleasure feeling is driven by the release of various neurotransmitters throughout the brain, which release the so-called “pleasure chemical.”
 For legal reasons we are unable to name the hormone released on this website page.

 • Certain food products, notably refined and processed “hyperpalatable” foods containing high amounts of sugar, salt and unhealthy fats which hijack your brain’s reward center, causing changes identical to those found in alcohol and in drug use.